Header Image

 is influenced.

-People with ADHD suffer symptomatically from a reduced ability to pay attention and concentrate.
+People with suffer symptomatically from a reduced ability to pay attention and concentrate.
 It is plausible that children who are less able to learn for psychological reasons also suffer limitations in IQ development (regardless of their genetic disposition to intelligence).

 2.6.
-Genes shared by ADHD and IQ
+Genes shared by and IQ

 In the case of schizophrenia, it is known that normally gifted people are affected less frequently, whereas gifted and less gifted people are affected more frequently than average.
-The overall average of people with ADHD may again correspond to the overall average (100) - but IQ is still a significant factor.
+The overall average of people with may again correspond to the overall average (100) - but IQ is still a factor.

 Schizophrenia is also highly dependent on dopamine levels.
 The positive symptoms result from a dopamine level that is too high, the negative symptoms from a dopamine level that is too low.
-The negative symptoms show certain parallels to ADHD symptoms.
+The negative symptoms show certain parallels to symptoms.

 It is conceivable that a greater deviation in IQ, both upwards and downwards, represents a stressor in its own right insofar as this “being different” makes it more difficult to belong to groups.
 It is plausible that being an outsider can be a stress factor.
-This is why a differential diagnosis of unrecognized giftedness is common in ADHD.
+This is why a differential diagnosis of unrecognized giftedness is common in .

 2.8.
 Speculation: Do stress and increased sensitivity train intelligence?

 Rats that grow up in enriched environments develop a thicker cortex.
-Based on this, it is conceivable that the increased sensitivity that we perceive to correlate with ADHD and giftedness as the equivalent of enriched perception leads to a thicker cortex (which also develops later).
+Based on this, it is conceivable that the increased sensitivity that we perceive to correlate with and giftedness as the equivalent of enriched perception leads to a thicker cortex (which also develops later).

-Enriched environments activate the HPA axis39 and increase performance in various behavioral tests in rodents and recovery from central nervous system damage in rats and slows neurodegenerative aging processes.
+Enriched environments activate the and increase performance in various behavioral tests in rodents and recovery from central nervous system damage in rats and slows neurodegenerative aging processes.
 This improvement was not seen in adrenalectomized rats, which cannot produce corticosterone (the main stress symptom in rodents).

 The effect of enriched environments appears to be age-dependent.
 Positive effects can already be seen in childhood.
 However, the greatest benefit was observed in middle adolescence.
-Enriched environments resulted in improved selective and auditory sustained attention performance, increased exploration and food-gathering behavior and a significant decrease in corticosterone levels as well as reduced anxiety levels.41
+Enriched environments resulted in improved selective and auditory sustained attention performance, increased exploration and food-gathering behavior and a decrease in corticosterone levels as well as reduced anxiety levels.

 Since it is known from giftedness research that IQ can change by 10 points within 10 years, and since the combination of stress sensitivity and special talent seems to occur unnaturally frequently, we have developed the hypothesis that stress has its own mechanism of action that promotes IQ.

-This could explain why the character traits attributed to people with ADHD in the ADHD literature as positive traits and the traits attributed to gifted people in the literature on giftedness have such surprising similarities.
+This could explain why the character traits attributed to people with in the literature as positive traits and the traits attributed to gifted people in the literature on giftedness have such surprising similarities.

-This hypothesis could be supported by the fact that mild stress leads to a slight increase in dopamine and noradrenaline levels in the PFC (but not directly to an increased IQ).
-Only severe stress increases the levels in such a way that the PFC is “switched off” and behavioral control is transferred to other areas of the brain.
+This hypothesis could be supported by the fact that mild stress leads to a slight increase in dopamine and noradrenaline levels in the (but not directly to an increased IQ).
+Only severe stress increases the levels in such a way that the is “switched off” and behavioral control is transferred to other areas of the brain.

 More frequent mild stress could therefore increase cognitive performance.
 This could have an influence on IQ in certain constellations.